 While employers may be worried about the state of their business, they also have the added stress of keeping their staff members safe, protected, and able to make a living.
 While empathy for everyone’s situation can go a long way in maintaining team morale, there are some other ways business owners can support their teams this holiday season.
 Demonstrating appreciation for your team can come in many forms and should reflect your company’s values.

 It’s important to stay in touch with team members during this time, and provide ways for quick and effective communication.
 The utilization of Microsoft Teams helps to facilitate effective teamwork and boost collaboration.
 This platform’s structure provides a comprehensive, collaborative solution that aids in productivity and overall company efficiency.
-Learn more about the ten best practices for Microsoft Teams here.
+There are ten best practices for Microsoft Teams to help improve your small to medium-sized business.

 Why It's Important to Show Your Team Support